Plan would further restrict Arkansas execution drug info

 The proposal adds manufacturers to the list of information that can’t be released about the state’s lethal injection drugs, according to a letter to the board’s chairman dated July 2.
 The proposal would also prohibit the release of the drug labels and inserts, even in redacted form.
 Department of Correction spokesman Solomon Graves said the change wouldn’t prevent the state from releasing information about when the drug was obtained, how much was paid for it, or its expiration date.

-It would also require the Department of Correction’s director to certify under oath that the drugs were approved by the Food and Drug Administration and made by an FDA-approved manufacturer.
-The director would also have to certify that they were obtained from a facility registered with the FDA or from a nationally accredited compounding pharmacy.
+It would also require the Department of Correction’s director to certify under oath that the drugs were approved by the Food and Drug Administration and made by an FDA-approved manufacturer, obtained from a facility registered with the FDA or obtained from a nationally accredited compounding pharmacy.

 Arkansas was sued last year after it refused to release the labels and inserts.
 The Associated Press has previously used the labels — with the manufacturer’s name blacked out — to identify drugmakers whose products would be used in executions.
 The state Supreme Court has allowed the state to redact other information from the labels, such as the lot and batch numbers of the drug.